isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/food-and-retail.md

   - title: Can I leave the cutleries and condiments on the dining table or placed at a common station for the customers to self-serve?
     content: |
-      To minimise unnecessary mingling/crowding at F&B outlets, the provision of condiments (e.g. soy sauce, salt and pepper, chilli sauce) and cutleries at self-serve common stations should not be allowed, unless these are individually packed & sealed.
+      To minimise unnecessary mingling/crowding at F&B outlets, the provision of condiments (e.g. soy sauce, salt and pepper, chilli sauce) and cutleries at self-serve common stations should not be allowed, unless these are individually packed & sealed, or placed at counters that are within staff’s line of sight.

       For dine-in, condiments should be provided to diners only after they are seated or upon request, and be promptly removed after diners have taken the required serving.
 Where practicable, F&B establishments should ensure that any shared condiments are properly bottled, and not kept in containers with partial openings and/or involve the use of common utensils.
 Likewise, cutleries should either be provided to diners when they are seated, or stored in a properly covered container/ compartment at respective dining tables.

-      The above notwithstanding, food stalls and kiosks are allowed to place condiments and cutleries at their stall counters (e.g. in covered containers), as long as these are within sight of and managed directly by the staff.

   - title: Are F&B establishments allowed to operate the entertainment/amusement devices (such as billiard, pool tables, dart machines) within their outlet?
 Amusement and leisure centres such as billiard and pool centres can already resume operations, and some even provide F&B.
     content: |
       Entertainment/amusement devices (e.g. dart machines, billiard, pool tables) in F&B establishments must remain closed as these are not the core services provided by the F&B establishments.
 Such facilities will result in longer than necessary dwell time, and result in crowds or congregation.
 We urge the cooperation of F&B establishments as we work towards the gradual resumption of activities, to provide a safe environment for customers and employees.

-  - title: Can my restaurant now accept group sizes bigger than 8, as long as we sit them in groups of 8 or less?
-And for such groups bigger than 8, must they be from the same household?
+  - title: Can my restaurant now accept group sizes bigger than 5, as long as we sit them in groups of 5 or less?
+And for such groups bigger than 5, must they be from the same household?
     content: |
-      Each group must be limited to 8 or fewer persons, with at least one-metre spacing between groups.
+      Each group must be limited to 5 or fewer persons, with at least one-metre spacing between groups.
 Exceptions can only be made if all members of the group are from the same household.
 These groups can be allowed into the establishment.
-However, they will need to be seated at multiple tables, with no more than 8 persons per table, and with at least one metre spacing maintained between these groups.
+However, they will need to be seated at multiple tables, with no more than 5 persons per table, and with at least one metre spacing maintained between these groups.

   - title: Can F&B establishments request to check the identification cards of the groups of diners if they claim to be from the same household?
     content: |